‘Jersey Shore’ Star Nicole ‘Snooki’ Polizzi Is Ready For Baby Number Three To ‘Come Out’

 In the photo, Snooki is wearing a white maternity dress that she reveals is available in her store, The Snooki Shop.
 She is cradling her baby bump and, by the looks of it, the Jersey Shore star could go into labor any day now.

 It wasn’t just DJ Pauly D who commented on the photo, though.
-Another of her co-stars, Vinny Guadagnino wrote, “Are you pregnant?”
+Another of her Jersey Shore co-stars, Vinny Guadagnino, wrote, “Are you pregnant?”

-It was around Thanksgiving that Snooki revealed that she and her husband, Jionni LaValle, were expecting baby number three together.
-The two already have two children together, a 4-year-old daughter Giovanna and 6-year-old son Lorenzo.
+It was around Thanksgiving that Snooki revealed that she and her husband, Jionni LaValle, were expecting baby number three.
+The two already have two children together, four-year-old daughter Giovanna and six-year-old son Lorenzo.
 In fact, it was her son Lorenzo who helped with the gender reveal.

 According to People, when revealing the gender of baby number three, the reality show star used a baseball filled with colored powder.
 Snooki’s husband tossed the ball to Lorenzo and, when he hit it, blue powder emerged indicating that Snooki is expecting a baby boy.
-She has even revealed the boys name.
+The reality star even revealed the boys name.
 Joining Lorenzo and Giovanna will be baby Angelo.

 Snooki hasn’t revealed her exact due date, but she is reportedly due sometime in June.
 With the month of June quickly approaching, the reality show star may be giving birth as early as next week.